lzim/mtl/blue/session12/s12_facilitator/mtl_session12_say.md

 **It's great if you make a concrete action plan, identify a point person, and call on us as needed.**

 ### Congratulations on completing *Modeling to Learn*!
-Here is our final Done/Do Review
+Here is our final Done/Do Review.

 ## Done and Do (15 minutes)